 Fundamental Analytical Techniques for Industry

-A nine month distance learning course supplemented by three-days of practical for employees in food, pharmaceutical, forensics, agrochemical and analytical service industries developed in association with the Chemical Analysis Facility within the Department of Chemistry at the University of Reading.
+A twelve month distance learning course for employees in food, pharmaceutical, forensics, agrochemical and analytical service industries developed in association with the Chemical Analysis Facility within the Department of Chemistry at the University of Reading.

 The course focuses on the development of knowledge and skills to enable students on completion of the course to be able to understand the theory and practice of modern analytical techniques and effective problem solving and to think critically as part of their continuing professional development.